 TIP: Only sole proprietors need complete ALL worksheets.
-Investors to whom credits and carryovers are passed, as reported on Schedule K-1 from the pass-through entity, can skip most of the worksheets.
-And investors who receive pass-through credits need only complete Worksheet II, Section B. Investors who receive pass-through losses need only complete Worksheet II, Section B, and Worksheet III.
+Investors to whom credits and carryovers are passed, as reported on Schedule K-1 from the pass-through entity, can skip some worksheets.
+Investors who receive pass-through credits need only complete Worksheet I, Section B. Investors who receive pass-through losses need only complete Worksheet I, Section B, and Worksheet II.